TN 48 (05-18)

 GN 02406.700 General Information on Mass Loss of Checks and the Payment Delivery Alert System (PDAS)

 This section describes the ‘mass loss’ of physical checks, and how various offices respond to mass loss situations

 A. Description of mass loss

-The term “mass loss” describes situations when all checks in a specific geographic location are undeliverable because they are permanently lost, stolen, or otherwise unavailable for delivery.
+The term “mass loss” describes situations when all checks in a specific geographic location or zip code are undeliverable because they are permanently lost, stolen or otherwise unavailable for delivery.
 A mass loss of checks can occur in the following situations:

 Mail is destroyed or damaged (e.g., postal truck fire);

 Mail is stolen from a distribution box or mail truck; or

 Mail has never arrived at a postal station, and the United States Postal Service (USPS), the Department of the Treasury, and SSA cannot locate the misplaced mail.